JessicaML/nycda-backend-exam/part 2.md

 Hackers are slowed down when they try different password options.

 It's widely used and thus widely supported.

+You can also compare two encrypted hashes to see if they are from the same source

 ##8 - What is a flash message?